diego-init/pagehub/docs/blog/posts/ai_agent_tutorial2.md

 # Getting Started with AI Agents - Part II

-In previous sections, we learned how tools are provided to agents in the system prompt and how AI agents can reason, plan, and interact with their environment.
+We learned how tools are provided to agents in the system prompt and how AI agents can reason, plan, and interact with their environment.

 Now, we'll examine the AI Agent Workflow, known as Thought-Action-Observation.